newjersey/innovation.nj.gov/content/_impactreports/2025/helping-callers.md

 ## What They're Saying

 {% include blockquote.html quote="By modernizing our call centers, we've significantly enhanced our ability to assist New Jersey workers.
 In unemployment insurance, we were able to connect 15% more callers to agents during peak times.
 We reduced caller abandonment in temporary disability and family leave insurance from 34% to under 2%.
-These efforts demonstrate our steadfast commitment to continuing to improve how we serve New Jersey workers in need." citation="Robert Asaro-Angelo, Commissioner of Labor, New Jersey" imgSrc="/assets/images/2025-impact-robert-asaro-angelo.webp" %}
+These efforts demonstrate our steadfast commitment to continuing to improve how we serve New Jersey workers in need." citation="Robert Asaro-Angelo, Commissioner of Labor, New Jersey" imgSrc="/assets/images/2025-impact-robert-asaro-angelo.webp" imgAlt="Robert Asaro-Angelo" %}

 ## Telling the Story